ManasB17/ManasB17/README.md

 <li>more on Django
 <li>Practicing Data Structure and Algorithms
 </ul>
-I am always curious about new technologies and follow blogposts on Medium and Freecodecamp News.
+I am always curious about new technologies and I follow blogposts on Medium and Freecodecamp News.
 I try to constantly update myself with such technologies.

 <b>- 🔭 Currently Working on</b>